 - Bulk spices & herbs: Large sachets for half the price of other shops.
 Most of my kitchen spices come from ethnic food shops and they can be used in soap making too.
 Often found in large sachets, you can pick up turmeric, paprika, annatto seeds, and even ratan jot (alkanet root) at quite a discount.

 - Exotic produce: Fresh fruit, roots, and leafy greens from a world away.
 It’s really a treat to have a look through the fresh produce on display at some ethnic food shops.
 It’s only here that you can pick up fresh turmeric, lemongrass, and unusual types of fruit and vegetables.
 It’s fun to use them to experiment and maybe you’ll even discover a new soap idea!

 Go online for a convenient place to purchase small to large quantities of soap supplies

-You’ll notice that in many of my soap making recipes that I link to Amazon for ingredients.
-One reason is because it’s just such an easy and convenient place to pick up small quantities of soap supplies.
-These include hard to find oils, essential oils, natural colors, and other ingredients.
+You’ll notice that in many of my soap-making recipes that I link to Amazon for ingredients.
+One reason is that it’s just such an easy and convenient place to pick up small quantities of soap supplies.
+These include hard-to-find oils, essential oils, natural colors, and other ingredients.
 When shopping online, just make sure that the seller and brand is reputable and read the reviews.
 You can save on shipping if you purchase ingredients from the same seller.

 - Sodium hydroxide: Lye can be difficult to source.
 It used to be that buying Sodium hydroxide was easy but these days, it’s become more difficult.
 Some places will still sell it in small quantities (sometimes with ID), but it’s easier to find online.
 Look for ‘Food Grade’ Sodium hydroxide from reputable sellers.